huguesrichard/Allopipe/README.md

 ### VEP-annotated .VCF files <a name="vep"></a>

 **AlloPipe input file(s) must be variant-annotated .VCF file(s)**\
-*AlloPipe has been developed and tested with .VCF v4.2 files annotated with VEP v103, v104, v110 and v111.
-We recommend to use the most recent version of VEP unless it leads to major changes in the architecture of the output .VCF files.*
+*AlloPipe has been developed and tested with .VCF v4.2 files annotated using the VEP command line installation for versions 103, 104, 110 and 111.
+We recommend to perform the annonation with the command line installation and to use the most recent version of VEP.*

 > **_VEP annotation: On-line or command line installation_**\
 > VEP annotation can be done using the online tool or by downloading the command line tool.
+> We recommend and provide all information to launch the annotation with the command lines.
 >
 >  - To use the web interface, follow this [link](https://www.ensembl.org/Tools/VEP).
 >